 Safety and security

 There’s a risk of terrorist attacks in Nepal, particularly in places frequented by expatriates and foreign travellers.
 There continue to be isolated incidents of bomb attacks (small improvised explosive devices), shootings and political violence across Nepal, including in Kathmandu.
-You should be cautious in public places and take local advice.
+The most recent attack took place on 26 May 2019 in Kathmandu and caused four deaths.
+You should be cautious in public places and follow local advice.

 Most visitors to Nepal experience a trouble-free stay.
-However, crimes such as assault and theft against foreigners in Kathmandu and throughout the country continue to increase.
+However, there are regular reports of crimes such as assault and theft against foreigners in Kathmandu and throughout the country.
 You should take sensible precautions: